-The Maba of Chad
+The Neem of Chad

 Population: 300,000

 Location: Mostly Eastern Chad and some in Sudan.
-The Maba are one of the largest non-Arab people groups in Chad.
+The Neem are one of the largest non-Arab people groups in Chad.
 They are the dominant tribe of the Wadai mountains.
 The Wadai region is hot and dry most of the year, characterized by broad flat grasslands and plateaus.

 Culture: Although they are Muslims, people live in fear, using amulets and charms to ward off evil and sickness.
 They are primarily farmers, growing millet and wheat, as well as raising horses, goats, sheep, and chickens.
 The Sultan serves as head of state of the region and rules through governors and district chiefs.
 The Queen Mother is highly esteemed and has great influence.